getify/You-Dont-Know-JS/scope-closures/ch6.md

 While you can declare `var` inside a block (and still have it be function-scoped), I would recommend you minimize this approach except in a few specific cases (discussed in Appendix A).
 Otherwise, `var` should be reserved for use in the top-level scope of a function.

 Why not just use `let` in that same location?
-Because `var` is visually distinct from `let` and therefore signals clearly, "this variable is function-scoped".
+Because `var` is visually distinct from `let` and therefore signals clearly, "this variable is function-scoped."
 Using `let` in the top-level scope, especially if not in the first few lines of a function, especially when all the other declarations in blocks use `let`, does not visually draw attention to the difference with the function-scoped declaration.

 In other words, I feel `var` better communicates function-scoped than `let` does, and `let` both communicates (and achieves!) block-scoping where `var` is insufficient.
 As long as your programs are going to need both function-scoped and block-scoped variables, the most sensible and readable approach is to use both `var` AND `let` together, each for their own best purpose.